Account Takeover Fraud

 Go High-Tech

-Utilizing the biometric identification software enabled on most smartphones and tablets can provide a solid finishing touch to your security plan.
+Using the biometric identification software enabled on most smartphones and tablets can provide a solid finishing touch to your security plan.
 Biometric information is much harder to crack than manually entered data.
 Many mobile payment apps like Apple Pay allow for biometric payment authentication.

 Get Virtual

-Individuals who work from home can better defend their data by implementing Virtual Private Networks (VPN’s) across all web-based platforms.
+Individuals who work from home can better defend their data by implementing Virtual Private Networks (VPNs) across all web-based platforms.
 You should also ensure that you always operate according to PCI compliance standards to protect your customers’ data.

 Hire a Pro

-Identity theft protection services are in high demand.
+Fraud prevention services are in high demand.
 They are proven to drastically reduce breaches that lead to lost revenue.
 If you manage a multitude of accounts at risk for takeover fraud, third-party software or services might save you the most money in the long run.

 We’ll run the numbers; You’ll see the savings.